seifertd/tournament3/README.md

       you will have to enter placeholders at the right seeds and region.
       You will then have to hand edit any entries produced to have the right team short name in the right spots.
+      1. New for 2024: there is a ruby script to generate the web entry collector from the teams file.
+You need a working ruby install and can run it as
+         follows: `ruby web/make_bracket.rb ./2024/teams.txt ./web/2024_bracket.html ./2024/logo.svg`
+         * 1st argument: the location of the generator script in this repo
+         * 2nd argument: the location of the teams file
+         * 3rd argument: location where to save the bracket
+         * 4th argument: the location of a logo svg file in urldata format
-   1. Here is what the HTML entry collector looks like: [Latest NCAA Tournament Bracket](https://seifertd.github.io/tournament3/web/bracket.html)
+   1. Here is what the HTML entry collector looks like: [Latest NCAA Tournament Bracket](https://seifertd.github.io/tournament3/web/2024_bracket.html)
-1. Create a directory on your computer to hold the pool files.
-1. Create the `config.txt` file and set your pool's name, scoring method and round multipliers.
-1. After the playin games are complete, you can create the `teams.txt` file in the directory.
-See the `./pool -h` for a link to a sample you can edit.
 1. Create the `entries` subfolder and copy/create/save any entry files you got from the pool entrants.
 Again, you may need to hand edit them to swap out First Four placeholder short names for actual ones.